YPares/porcupine/README.md

 spliced if the task which reads/writes these paths will be repeated several times over a set of _task repetition indices_ (TRIndices), which can be as simple as an integer growing from 0 to some number.
-In such case, the variable name in the path will by everytime replaced by the current value of the TRIndex.
+In such case, the variable name in the path will be everytime replaced by the current value of the TRIndex.

 You can also add variables in a configuration file even in the absence of repeated tasks, to gain some very light templating capabilities, for instance: